-Full Year- 1 credit/unit-Required
+Full Year- 1 credit/unit-Required-unless pre-approved for AP U.S. History

-This course is a required course for all sophomore students.
+This course is a required course for all sophomore students unless pre-approved for AP US History.
 The course centers on American History from Post-Reconstruction America to the present.
-Highlighting the course will be a study of Westward Expansion, the impact of immigration, urbanization, and industrialization around the turn of the century, the U.S.'s involvement in the World Wars and the Cold War era.
+Highlighting the course will be a study of Westward Expansion, the impact of immigration, urbanization, and industrialization around the turn of the century, the U.S.'s involvement in the World Wars, and the Cold War era.
 Emphasis will be placed on various social movements as well as the effect of government policies on the American people.
 A portion of this class is devoted to standardized test preparation in relation to our CIP goals.